michealgabriel/whatsapp-clone-backend/README.md

 ## Whatsapp clone backend

 The node js server application for the whatsapp clone client.
 It makes use of mongoose change stream and pusher for real-time events.
+Have some fun with it.

 ---